George Eugeniou: Help to the Cypriot community

 In 1967, he initiated the Cyprus Week, an annual festival to highlight the Cypriot culture and way of life in the United Kingdom and to create a greater awareness of the struggle of Cyprus against British colonialism and Turkish invasion of Cyprus.
-He is also one of the founders of the National Federation of Cypriots in England, an umbrella organisation of more than one hundred Cypriot organisations.
+He was also one of the founders of the National Federation of Cypriots in England, an umbrella organisation of more than one hundred Cypriot organisations.

 In 1968, he created the first Cypriot Advisory Service in the United Kingdom, which has helped thousands of Cypriot migrants and refugees receive welfare benefits, education, or housing.
 He also instigated and helped build the Cyprus Villages Housing in partnership with St Pancras Housing Association in the late 1980s.
 This "from life to art to life" philosophy is a cornerstone of his work.

-Personal life
+Personal life and death

-In 1969, George Eugeniou married Maroulla Sekkides, who became an actress with Theatro Technis.
-They have a son Aris, who is also dedicated to the theatre.
+In 1969, Eugeniou married Maroulla Sekkides, who became an actress with Theatro Technis.
+They had a son Aris, who is also dedicated to the theatre.

+George Eugeniou died on 14 December 2024, at the age of 93.
+He was described as a visionary and ` leaves behind an indelible legacy.